Webinar recording: Future options for housing and care

 - Chaired by The Commission’s Chair, Rt Hon Paul Burstow, who also chairs Social Care Institute for Excellence

 - Susan Kay, Executive Director/CEO of the Dunhill Medical Trust

 - Rebekah Luff, Senior Research Analyst, Social Care Institute for Excellence

 - Ossie Stuart, Equality and Diversity consultant and Trustee, Social Care Institute for Excellence.

-Funded by Dunhill Medical Trust, the Commission on the Role of Housing in the Future of Care and Support was launched in October 2020 with the aim of developing a blueprint for the future to enable greater choice and availability of housing and support for older people who may find it difficult to live independently at home, or who choose to live somewhere which provides more support options.
+Funded by Dunhill Medical Trust, the Commission on the Role of Housing in the Future of Care and Support was launched in October 2020.
+It is composed of a group of leaders of care and support organisations, academics, experts and practitioners related to housing with care and support and co-chaired by the Rt Hon Paul Burstow, Professor Julienne Meyer CBE and Sir David Pearson CBE.
+The Commission was tasked with developing a vision and roadmap for providing more options for housing with care and support with the aim of developing a blueprint for the future to enable greater choice and availability of housing and support for older people who may find it difficult to live independently at home, or who choose to live somewhere which provides more support options.